aislab/dal/README.md

 ## Introduction

-This repository contains the source code for the experiments described in the following paper:\
+This repository contains source code for the experiments described in the following paper:\
 __Breaching the Bottleneck: Evolutionary Transition from Reward-Driven Learning to Reward-Agnostic Domain-Adapted Learning in Neuromodulated Neural Nets__

 ### Dependencies